 The Jacobite runs from Monday 9th April to Friday 26th October 2018 (Monday to Friday).
 Saturday and Sunday from Saturday 4th May to Sunday 29th September 2019.

 The afternoon service runs from Monday 13th May to Friday 13th September 2019 (Monday to Friday).
 Saturday and Sunday from Saturday 16th June to Sunday 2nd September 2018.

 Full details are on their website: www.westcoastrailways.co.uk/jacobite

 The trip also includes a stop at the fascinating Glenfinnan Station Museum.

 Highland Games are an integral part of the culture of the Highlands and a visit to a gathering is a must for every visitor to Scotland.
-Arisaig Highland Games are held at Traigh Farm, Arisaig on the last Wednesday of July, for 2018 that will be 25th July Mallaig and Morar Highland Games are held in the Lord Lovat Memorial Field in Morar on the first Sunday in August each year.
-The Glenfinnan Games are held annually opposite the National Trust Visitor Centre on the nearest Saturday to August 19th.
+Arisaig Highland Games are held at Traigh Farm, Arisaig on the last Wednesday of July, for 2018 that will be 25th July Mallaig and Morar Highland Games are held in the Lord Lovat Memorial Field in Morar on the first Sunday in August each year, for 2018 5th August.
+The Glenfinnan Games are held annually opposite the National Trust Visitor Centre on the nearest Saturday to August 19th, Saturday 18th August 2018.